Patterns for Life:

 text, early in the twentieth century biblical scholars refocused their

 attention on the biblical text itself.
 One of the first and most significant

 developments that emerged from that shift was the recognition that many of

 the Psalms have recurring patterns of structure, flow of thought, and even

 themes and compositional techniques.
 From this recognition, scholars

 developed a field of study called form criticism

-or "analysis of forms" (for an example of form analysis in prophetic
+patterns observable in many biblical texts (for an example of form analysis in prophetic

 literature, see The Prophetic "Call"

 This method of study begins with the understanding that aspects of any